Member investment choice

 The following table shows the allowable range and target allocations for each asset class in MIESF MySuper effective from 30 June 2017.

 Investment objectives for the High Growth Option

-The aim of this investment option is to provide Main section members with a "high growth" fund with an exposure to Australian and International Shares and Listed Property Shares of around 90%.
+The aim of this investment option is to provide Main section members with a "high growth" fund with an exposure to Australian and International Shares of around 90%.
 This option is designed to deliver higher long term returns to members, but is likely to experience significantly higher volatility than MIESF MySuper.
 This option may be suitable for those members who can tolerate a higher degree of risk and are prepared to have an investment horizon of at least five to seven years.

 The investment objectives of the High Growth Option are: